wkaisertexas/wkaisertexas.github.io/src/content/blog/great-resources.md

 ## Blogs

 - [How to Optimize a CUDA Matmul Kernel for cuBLAS-like Performance: a Worklog](https://siboehm.com/articles/22/CUDA-MMM) covers how to optimize matrix multiplication kernels to perform like CuBlas
+- [How to write good prompts: using spaced repetition to create understanding](https://andymatuschak.org/prompts/) goes into techniques for learning.
+The author actually argues in some of his other posts that tasks which a lay-person may assume are more intellectual in nature are actually highly memory bound tasks, exemplifying the importance of memory.

 ## Books